RedBeardLab/zeeSQL-doc/docs/references.md

 #### ARGS arguments

-The ARGS arguments are used to pass arguments to the statements or command.
+The ARGS arguments are used to pass arguments to the statement or command.

 They are variadic, and you can pass as many as you need.

-In the SQL, the first argument will be binded to `?1`, the second to `?2` and so on.
+In the SQL, the first argument will be bound to `?1`, the second to `?2`, and so on.
-Please note that the first argument is NOT binded to `?0`.
+Please note that the first argument is NOT bound to `?0`.

-If an argument is not binded, for instance you pass a query with `?4` but only provide 3 arguments, then, that argument is binded to `NULL`.
+If an argument is not bound, for instance, you pass a query with `?4` but only provide 3 arguments, then, that argument is bound to `NULL`.

 Redis works using a text protocol, all the arguments are encoded as text, hence the module is forced to use the procedure `sqlite3_bind_text`, however, SQLite is smart enough to recognize numbers and treat them correctly.
 Numbers will be treated as numbers and text will be treated as text.